pdf-raku/PDF-Style-raku/README.md

 - support for core fonts only, latin-1 encoding
 - basic image rendering and placement (PNG, GIF and JPEG)
-- support for a small subset of available css 2.1 properties
+- support for a modest subset of available css 2.1 properties
 - some ability to import base template pdf pages (viewport background-image)
 - very basic HTML support, e.g. `<p>, <div> & <span>` elements